nixjdm/emacs.d/README.md

 git clone --recursive git@github.com:nixjdm/emacs.d.git ~/.emacs.d
 ```

-N.B.
-You may get some errors the first time this is ran (when you open a file), e.g. from flymd.
-If these *don't* go away on a second run, please file an issue.

 ## What's in here

-This has my (m)elpa downloaded packages tracked in git.
-This is to ensure that I can always just use a working copy if something ever happens to them, melpa, or my internet connection.
-I also have code that will read a list of packages and pull them in if they aren't there for easy updating.
-This also doubles as a easy to read list of what's contained here, in init.el.
+This will automatically load package repositories and use them to ensure the packages listed in the init.el are installed.
+It will install them in the elpa/ dir if they aren't already there.
+A few submodules are included for things not in (m)elpa / marmalade.

 There is also:

 - Several themes and a theme cycler installed.
 Use `C-c C-t` / `M-x cycle-themes` to switch themes.
 They are in a loop and repeat.
 The theme cycler is a [fork](https://github.com/nixjdm/cycle-themes.el) of [this package](https://github.com/toroidal-code/cycle-themes.el).
-Note, `C-c C-t` may be repurposed by other modes like elpy
+Note, `C-c C-t` may be repurposed by other modes like elpy, so in that case switch modes, or call `M-x cycle-themes`.
 - Elpy is preconfigured for easy use if you follow the below system install instructions.
 - [Web-Mode](http://web-mode.org/), [json-mode](https://github.com/joshwnj/json-mode), and [less-css-mode](https://github.com/purcell/less-css-mode) (for web-development)
 - [Blacken](https://github.com/proofit404/blacken) (opinionated formater for Python)